vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definelocalvariable-method.md

 ## <a name="parameters"></a>Parâmetros
  `name`
- [in] Um ponteiro para um `WCHAR` que define o nome da variável local.
+ [in] A pointer to a `WCHAR` that defines the local variable name.

  `attributes`
- [in] Atributos da variável local.
+ [in] The local variable attributes.

  `cSig`
- [in] Um `ULONG32` que indica o tamanho, em bytes, da `signature` buffer.
+ [in] A `ULONG32` that indicates the size, in bytes, of the `signature` buffer.

  `signature`
- [in] A assinatura da variável local.
+ [in] The local variable signature.

  `addrKind`
- [in] O tipo de endereço.
+ [in] The address type.

  `addr1`
- [in] O primeiro endereço para a especificação de parâmetro.
+ [in] The first address for the parameter specification.

  `addr2`
- [in] O segundo endereço para a especificação de parâmetro.
+ [in] The second address for the parameter specification.

  `addr3`
- [in] O terceiro endereço para a especificação de parâmetro.
+ [in] The third address for the parameter specification.

  `startOffset`
- [in] O deslocamento inicial da variável.
+ [in] The start offset for the variable.
 Esse parâmetro é opcional.
-Se for 0, esse parâmetro será ignorado e a variável será definida ao longo de todo o escopo.
-Se for um valor diferente de zero, a variável estará dentro dos deslocamentos do escopo atual.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

  `endOffset`
- [in] O deslocamento final da variável.
+ [in] The end offset for the variable.
 Esse parâmetro é opcional.
-Se for 0, esse parâmetro será ignorado e a variável será definida ao longo de todo o escopo.
-Se for um valor diferente de zero, a variável estará dentro dos deslocamentos do escopo atual.
+If it is 0, this parameter is ignored and the variable is defined throughout the entire scope.
+If it is a nonzero value, the variable falls within the offsets of the current scope.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método for bem-sucedido; Caso contrário, E_FAIL ou algum outro código de erro.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Cabeçalho:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Consulte também